 Ways to Use Peppermint Oil for a Migraine

 - Massage your forehead and temples with peppermint oil.

 - Crush some peppermint leaves and apply the paste on your forehead.

 - Add 2-3 drops of peppermint oil in hot steaming water and inhale the steam to get relief.

 8. Mint Tea for Migraine Relief

-Just as peppermint oil is good for migraine headache, mint tea prepared with leaves of mint herb is also beneficial for getting relief from migraine headache.
+Just as peppermint oil is good for a migraine headache, mint tea prepared with leaves of a mint herb is also beneficial for getting relief from a migraine headache.
 The main components of mint, menthol and menthone are capable of relieving headaches.
 You can either sip its tea or use the tea as a compress.

 - Fresh mint leaves- 1 tbsp OR dried mint leaves- 1 tsp